 The program demonstration evaluation sought to build practice-based evidence about girl-centered practices in a school setting.
 The goals of the evaluation were to document the model in practice and assess the impact of the interventions on: 1) girls’ measures of school connectedness, perceived social support, academics, and behaviors; 2) school level changes including suspension rates, teacher attitudes, and changing policies and practices; and 3) impact of training and mentorship on knowledge of working with girls.
 For a look at the outcomes see the Executive Summary, full report and summary with infographic.

 The Policy Center continues to monitor the outcomes of the Girl Matters: It’s Elementary (GMIE) model program.
-This 5 and 6 year report is intended as a supplement to the four-year Demonstration Evaluation Report released summer 2014 (above).
+This report is intended as a supplement to the four-year Demonstration Evaluation Report released summer 2014 (above).
 The Policy Center is monitoring the trends of the program related to reasons for girls’ referral, girls’ life stressors and behaviors, as well as the impact of GMIE on girls and interns.
 We also monitor school level outcomes related to girls’ and school-wide suspension rates, as well as new or changed policies and practices affecting GMIE girls.
-Expected Spring 2017.
+Expected Summer 2018.